bleyerj/comet-fenicsx/_sources/tips/mass_lumping.md

 Explicit dynamics simulations require the usage of lumped mass matrices i.e. diagonal mass matrices for which inversion can be done explicitly.

-We show how to do this for Lagrange elements using the Gauss-Lobatto-Legendre variant.
+We show how to do this for Lagrange elements using the Gauss-Lobatto-Legendre quadrature rule, see also the [](/tips/quadrature_schemes.md) tour.
 For the high order case in wave propagation, this setting defines the so-called *spectral element method*.

 ```{code-cell} ipython3
 import numpy as np